HenkPoley/split-io-scheduler/README.md

 ## Notes about the code

-* include/linux/hashtable.h is backported from Linux 3.7 (or later)
+* include/linux/hashtable.h is backported from Linux 3.7 (code unchanged)
 * The variable expire_rb_node is used in the modules, not in the kernel, gives build warning
 * xfs_vnodeops.c.patch just contains a comment about dirtying data
 * variable i_private1 probably needs a better comment